joelpurra/recap/talks/crypto-wars-2.md

 - Universial declaration of human rights.
   - Requires encryption.
   - "Code is speech."
-    - Freedom of expression must allow for publicaion of end-to-end crypto systems -- especially open source projects.
+    - Freedom of expression must allow for publication of end-to-end crypto systems -- especially open source projects.
     - Protecting against oppressive regimes more important than maximizing spying.
 - Principle.
-  - Weak encryptiopn mostly good for mass, untargeted spying.
+  - Weak encryption mostly good for mass, untargeted spying.
     - Mass spying less effective, more invasive.
     - Strong encryption can guarantee real privacy with math.
     - Strong encryption enables innovation.
       - For example ecommerce, bitcoin.
 - Public policy.
-  - Forcing companies to compromise secirity will make everyone less safe.
+  - Forcing companies to compromise security will make everyone less safe.
-    - Encryption critical for seciryt.
+    - Encryption critical for security.
   - Other govts will make similar demands.
   - Already in a golden age of surveillance.
 - Pragmatism.
   - Can't stop crypto software/information -- it's already out there.
     - Especially open source.
   - Math: can't make crypto both strong and weak at the same time.
-  - Weakening crypto for ordinary citizens won't stop terrosists to use it.
+  - Weakening crypto for ordinary citizens won't stop terrorists to use it.
 - Promoting.
   - Promote, create, improve, use encryption.
   - Show your friends.
   - Make censorship resistant tools.
     - Open source, wide distribution, reproducible builds.
-  - Let'e Encrypt.
+  - Let's Encrypt.
     - "Easy and fun!"
     - No more excuse for HTTP.
   - Encrypt the web.
     - Responses to the NSA's smiley face.
-      - Large proiders massively increased crypto usage.
+      - Large providers massively increased crypto usage.
 Still PRISM though.
-    - Use secure messagers.
+    - Use secure messengers.
 - Make sure we win Crypto Wars part 2.